 - Would like to attend meetings or appointments in person

 - Wants specific meal plans to follow for each day (This app would be a better bet for that)

 - Wants portion controlled food delivered to your home (Here are some great weight loss meal delivery services that pair great with Noom, though.)

 How Do I Join Noom?

-To join Noom, you start by taking their quiz to find your customized course.
+To join Noom, you start by taking their quiz, here on their website, to find your customized course.
 That walks you through the process to get started really easily.